jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 When running in a container, the hostname has to be replaced with the container name.
 So, the new address becomes `<elasticsearch-container-name>:9092`

 I dont want to remember this caveat everytime I need to deploy something.
-So I created an environment variable `ELASTIC_HOST` and I am setting its value in my `docker-compose.yml`.
-And I am reading it in my `application.yml` file
+So I created an environment variable, called it `ELASTIC_HOST`.
+I am setting its value in my `docker-compose.yml`.
+And I am reading it in my `application.yml` file.

+Phew!
+That felt nice.
+Earlier my application was not runniNow my application can run and connect to the elastic docker sometimes.